China producer inflation picks up for first time in nine months, eases deflation worries

 The world’s second-largest economy is growing at its weakest pace in almost three decades amid weaker domestic demand and a year-long trade war with the United States.
 Multi-year campaigns to curb debt risks and pollution have deterred fresh investment.

-In response, Beijing plans more spending on roads, railways and ports, which is expected to push up demand for and prices of construction materials.
-Last month, the government announced nearly 2 trillion yuan ($297.27 billion) in additional tax cuts to ease the pressure on corporate balance sheets.
+Last month, the government announced nearly 2 trillion yuan ($297.27 billion) in additional tax cuts to ease the pressure on corporate balance sheets, while authorities are pressing banks to keep lending to struggling smaller firms.

 Cuts in value-added tax (VAT) that kicked in on April 1 have already led authorities to reduce prices for electricity and natural gas.
 Retail gasoline and diesel prices are to be reduced as well.